Common Eagle Ray

 Key Features

-- Long, whip-like tail with a small dorsal fin and a venomous spine near the base
+- Long whip-like tail with a small dorsal fin and venomous spine

 When You’ll See Them